eraffaelli/oneshotrpg/content/blog/creating-the-characters/_index.md

 ---
-title: "How to Create Characters"
+title: "How to Create RPG Characters"
 meta_description: "Read the thoughts and planning that go behind creating a cast of sci-fi and horror RPG characters."
 ---